learn-co-curriculum/phrg-js-advanced-scope-arrow-functions-readme/README.md

 You're familiar by now with the standard `function foo() { return 'bar' }` style of functions in JavaScript.
 What if I told you that ES6 introduced a new way of writing functions that's terser and more readable?
 (It has a few other perks that we'll go over, too.)

+>Note: ES6 is the newest version of JavaScript to be released.
+It offers some new syntax, but it is not yet supported by all browsers.

 Would you believe me?
 Have you seen these guys:

 ``` javascript